 For starters, your brain will think you’re still in a relationship.
 You’ll expect the relationship treatment, but get casual treatment instead.
 You can’t meet quality people because the ex will take priority.

-Instead of meeting a new people, you’re worried about the person who dumped you.
-This causes irrational jealously.
+You’ll never be able to find love.
+Instead of meeting new people, you’re worried about your past relationship.
+This causes irrational jealousy.
 You won’t give a new person your full attention.
 Instead, you are living in the past.

 This can happen without post-relationship hooking up, but it’s impossible to overcome if physical contact continues.
 In particular, women are more susceptible to this than men.